 By simply building your hutch up on stilts you will eliminate this problem and find it much easier to regulate the temperature of your hutch.
-Also it is important that you build your hutch out of pressure treated wood.
+Also, it is important that you build your hutch out of pressure-treated wood.
 This will help seal out any moisture and prevent your hutch from breaking down over the years.

-Also be sure to build your hutch with a slanted roof.
+Also, be sure to build your hutch with a slanted roof.
 This will help rain and snow drain off the room and away from your hutch keeping your rabbit’s home warm and dry.

 Create Shade for the Hutch

 If your location is subject to extreme heat, it would be advisable to create shade for your hutch.
 You can do this by simply building your hutch in a location where it is shaded most of the time.
 This would provide your rabbit with cool shade and you won’t have to worry about your rabbit overheating.
-Another way to combat the heat would be to to build a small den inside your rabbit hutch.
-This will provide your rabbit with and escape from the harsh elements.
-A small den will also mimic a burrow which is your rabbits natural home.
+Another way to combat the heat would be to build a small den inside your rabbit hutch.
+This will provide your rabbit with an escape from the harsh elements.
+A small den will also mimic a burrow which is your rabbit’s natural home.

 If you are in a location that is subject to snow and freezing temperatures, you will want to somehow insulate your rabbit hutch.
-You can do this several ways.
+You can do this in several ways.
 One way is to cover the top of the cage with plastic.
 The plastic will act as a barrier to the outside elements.
 It keeps heat inside your hutch while blocking out the freezing temperatures.

 Be sure NOT to secure the hutch completely with plastic.
 Plastic is not a breathable material and therefor if you completely secure the whole hutch with plastic you will also eliminate the ability for your rabbit to get fresh air and risk possible suffocation. also if the plastic is too close to the mesh you risk your rabbit eating it and becoming sick.